whlduzou/Final-Project-Wang-Hanlin/README.md

 2. Non-pharmaceutical interventions would impact the reproduction number of covid-19

+When reviewing the data, there is data missing in the beds data, hence a linear imputation has been used to impute the data of beds from 5^{th} Mar 2020 to 1^{st} Apr 2020

 ## Using death data to simulate the number of covid-19 cases

 Based on a few assumptions, daily covid-19 data could be simulated by the daily death data.